wp-plugins/google-maps-easy/readme.txt

 Create [Google Maps](http://supsystic.com/plugins/google-maps-plugin?utm_source=wordpress&utm_medium=description&utm_campaign=maps "Google Maps WordPress plugin") in a minute with with Google Maps Easy WordPress plugin.
 Map markers with any media, location points with video and text descriptions.
 Add map with shortcode, open it in popup or use google map widget.
-Ultimate solution to display google map on the contact page, routes, reale estates, pizzas delivery areas.
+Ultimate solution to display google map on the contact page, routes, real estates, pizzas delivery areas and more

 = Google Maps plugin Features =